factsheetlist/factsheetlist.github.io/index.md

 If you have a resource you believe would be a good addition, or you would like to make any suggestion at all really, please shoot me a DM at **SoopaKhell\#0094**.

+Try to recommend *compilations* of sources.
 For a resource to qualify for the list, it should generally do one of the following using multiple studies or sources (and preferably with some sort of analysis or explanation of said sources):

 -   prove one or more specific claims
 -   debunk one or more specific claims